amibeuret/fast.github.io/index.md

 ## *Periscoping*

-In *Periscoping* the tip of the arthroscope (the Agent) must visualise the target avatar using angeld optics.
+In *Periscoping* the tip of the arthroscope (the Agent) must visualize the target avatar using angeld optics.

+The video below demonstrates what a potential solution shoud look like.
+In this video, an agent is trained using a PPO policy with carefully shaped reward function adapted to the task.

 <iframe width="1113" height="629" src="https://www.youtube.com/embed/W1VmZ9HGg0A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>